 A secret treasure hunt never solved

 Sadly, this fantastical dream of humans liberating the Fair People was never realized.
 As of writing this article, only three of the 12 casques have been found.
-Preiss travelled around North America burying his 12 treasures, revealing the locations to no one.
+Preiss traveled around North America, burying his 12 treasures, and revealing the locations to no one.
 In 2005, Preiss died unexpectedly in a car accident.
 With him, he took the secret of the remaining casques.

 The first casque was discovered only a year after the book was released.
 Three teenagers successfully deciphered Preiss’s riddle map to uncover the secret treasure hidden in Chicago’s Grant Park.

 It took a staggering 20 years for the second location to be revealed.
 Sadly, this was the last clue Preiss would see solved in his lifetime.
 Brian Zinn, an attorney from Cleveland, found the casque in the Greek Cultural Garden.

 In 2019, a French treasure hunter claimed he had deciphered one of the clues and had located the third treasure in San Francisco’s Golden Gate Park.
 In order to protect the park and the natural features, treasure hunters have to be accompanied by a Treasure Ranger.
 The hunter, accompanied by the treasure ranger, discovered what was believed to be the third casque.
 With Preiss no longer able to authenticate the casques, Joellen Trilling was called in.
 As the artist who made the original casques for Priess, she is the last person able to confirm the authenticity of the casques.
 Upon seeing this discovery, she confirmed it as a fake.
 Many believe that the French man buried it himself as part of a hoax.